iron-vault-plugin/iron-vault/docs/Entities/Characters.md

 You can create a new character by using the [[Create new character]] command and then filling in the resulting character sheet.
 ## Active character

-Iron Vault supports multiple characters per [[Campaigns|campaign]].
+Iron Vault supports multiple characters per [[Campaigns/index|campaign]].
 By default, most actions will use the current "active" character as the actor for, say, moves or oracles.
 You can switch active characters using the [[Pick active character]].
 You can also enable the `Always prompt for active character` setting in [[Settings#General|General Settings]], to have Iron Vault ask you every time, though this might get noisy.
 ## Example

 ![[character-sheet.png|400]]